among1anonymous/Medi_manage/README.md

      ![Checkout](Pics/checkout.png)

 - Making Changes

-  1. Make changes to this file at the bottom, or create new files.
+  1. Make changes to this file at the bottom `fun area`, or create new files.
 Upto you.
   2. Change to the source control panel, and write a message to accompany your push, try to be precise.

      ![src](Pics/soruce.png)

   3. Stage all changes with the plus

      ![Stage](Pics/stage.png)

   4. Commit and Sync the change

      ![Commits](Pics/commit.png)

      Dont be this guy!

      <img src="Pics/Avoid.jpeg" width=50%>

 ## Fun area